COMP2150-24s1/level-design-assessment-abeeratif/README.md

 ### Tool Used: ChatGPT
-**Nature of Use** Understanding key concepts of the intensity curve.
+**Nature of Use** Understanding the key concept of the intensity curve.

 **Evidence Attached?** Screenshot of Bing AI conversation included in the folder "DocImages" in this repo.
 ![AI Screenshot Part 1](DocImages/AI1.png)